avalen2022/avalen2022.github.io/_posts/2024-11-19-P4-global-navigation.markdown

 categories: jekyll update
 ---

-# Gradient Navigation with Cost Expansion Using BFS: A Detailed Explanation
+# Gradient Navigation with Cost Expansion Using BFS

 This blog describes how to implement a **gradient navigation system** for a mobile robot, combining two approaches: **cost expansion with BFS** and **gradient navigation**.
 The system enables the robot to move efficiently towards a target, avoiding obstacles, while continuously following the path of least cost dynamically calculated.